OCCMN/BSMRobo25-Code/README.md

 Drive System
 ----
 This is where I started to create the entire control scheme.
 This first version asinged a function to each unit.
+You can see more about the control scheme on the pdf of my notes.

 This script never worked, but I used lots of the elements of it for the next verions.
 Also I spent a bunch of time on it, so felt I had to include it.